dballif/CTF_WriteUps/Huntress2023.md

 So I went online and found a python decompiler that gave me a .pyc file.
 This was essentially just byte code.
 I searched around github to find `pycdc` which should have been able to decode the byte code, but I kept getting errors.
 I tried multiple decompilers with that same.

 Eventually, I downloaded Procmon, and ran the sample while capturing.
 There was a lot to sort through.
 I used the search function to find `flag{` and procmon highlighted one event.
 Turns out the sample was creating a file that contained the flag in its name.

+### Opendir
+>**Prompt:** A threat actor exposed an open directory on the public internet!
+We could explore their tools for some further intelligence.
+Can you find a flag they might be hiding?

+Also, don't forget to login opendir:opendir.

+Okay, so my first instinct here was to just start looking thorugh all the different directories to see if there were any suspipciously named files or directories.
+A quick glance didn't reveal anything especially promising.

+Next, I noticed that there were a lot of .txt files among all the .exe and .bat files.
+So before I started downloading any malware to start analyzing, I just went through each .txt and .html file searching for a 'flag' or any suspcious base64 strings. `Ctrl+F` was my friend.

+Luckily for me, in one of the files, nestled in a subdirectory, I found the flag in plain text.
+This was good news because there was a lot of encrypted text throughout.

+### Under The Bridge
+>**Prompt:** Can you find this iconic location?

+The link provided for osint.golf has another "Geoguesser" style problem.
+We are dropped into a Google Maps street view and must find where we are based off the clues we can see from that spot.

+A quick look around showed parking signs and warnings in English.
+So we are probably in an English speaking country.

+The look around also showed a few business signs:
+- "SHURGARD SELF-STORAGE"
+- FlashPark (On a parking spot sign)

+I followed the Shurgard clue.
+A quick google search showed that Shurgard is a European storage company that has locations in Belgium, Denmark, France, Germany, Sweden, the Netherlands, the UK, and the US.

+So I see two main english speaking countries here, the UK and the US.
+To narrow it down between these two, I turned to the traffic signs I saw earlier.
+Two things stuck out:
+1. I do not recognize them as US signs
+2. The bridge height sign is in meters(m) not feet.

+Okay, so I'm in the UK somewhere.
+I pulled up google maps and search for Shurgard in the UK.
+There are a fair amount of them that show up, most of them in and around London.
+I checked a few of the outer ones to narrow down to London specifically.

+Then I started looking for Shurgards that were located adjacent to bridges.
+Specifically bridges over small streets.
+A lot of the possibilities were located near bridges over major highways.
+This significantly narrowed things down.

+I started just going through them until I found the right one.
+I dropped my pin on the small map there and got the flag.